concord-consortium/rigse/docs/rails-upgrade.md

   * type: drop_receiving_element
   * usage: none
   * solutions: remove this unused view
-* app/views/portal/grade_levels/_remote_form.html.haml
+* app/views/portal/grade_levels/_remote_form.html.haml ✅
   * type: remote_form_for
   * usage: unknown
   * solution: TBD: where is this used?
-* app/views/portal/grades/_remote_form.html.haml
+* app/views/portal/grades/_remote_form.html.haml ✅
   * type: remote_form_for
   * usage: unknown
   * solution: TBD: where is this used?
-* app/views/portal/learners/_remote_form.html.haml
+* app/views/portal/learners/_remote_form.html.haml ✅
   * type: remote_form_for
   * usage: unknown
   * solution: remove?
-* app/views/portal/school_selector/update.rjs
+* app/views/portal/school_selector/update.rjs ℹ️
   * type: repalce_html
   * usage: unused -- handled by react-components now
   * Solution: remove
+  * ℹ️ there is also a partial, and view "model", for this it is used by the teachers controller and school_selector_controller
-* app/views/portal/teachers/_list_for_clazz.html.haml
+* app/views/portal/teachers/_list_for_clazz.html.haml ✅
   * type: link_to_remote
   * usage: used by classes/xx/edit (class setup)
   * solution: Make new class setup react components or reload page
-* app/views/portal/schools/_remote_form.html.haml
+* app/views/portal/schools/_remote_form.html.haml ✅
   * type: remote_form_for
    * usage: used by admin interface
    * solutions:
     * simplify admin interface
-* app/views/portal/schools/destroy.js.rjs
+* app/views/portal/schools/destroy.js.rjs ✅
    * type: page.remove
    * usage: used by admin interface
    * solutions:
     * simplify admin interface
-* app/views/portal/students/_register.html.haml
+* app/views/portal/students/_register.html.haml ✅
   * type: remote_form_for
-  * usage: should not be used any more replaced by react
+  * ~usage: should not be used any more replaced by react~
+  * this is currently used by students when they join a new class
     * solution: remove
-* app/views/portal/students/_table_for_clazz.html.haml
+* app/views/portal/students/_table_for_clazz.html.haml ✅
   * type: link_to_remote
   * usage: used in class roster
     * solutions:
       * move to student roster react component
       * reload full page after clicking delete
       * link to student editing form instead of in-place edits
-* app/views/portal/districts/_remote_form.html.ham
+* app/views/portal/districts/_remote_form.html.ham ✅
   * usage: used by admin interface
   * solution: simplify admin interface
 * app/views/portal/clazzes/edit_offerings.html.haml ✅
   * usage: no longer used by class views.
 React components are used
   * solution:  remove
-* app/views/portal/clazzes/destroy.js.rjs
+* app/views/portal/clazzes/destroy.js.rjs ✅
   * usage: no longer used.
 We don't delete classes any more ?
   * solution: remove
-* app/views/portal/bookmarks/_show.html.haml
+* app/views/portal/bookmarks/_show.html.haml ✅
-* app/views/portal/bookmarks/generic_bookmark/_button.html.haml
+* app/views/portal/bookmarks/generic_bookmark/_button.html.haml ✅
-* app/views/portal/bookmarks/padlet_bookmark/_button.html.haml
+* app/views/portal/bookmarks/padlet_bookmark/_button.html.haml ✅
-  * for alld of the above bookmark items:
+  * for all of the above bookmark items:
   * usage: these seem to still be used, and still use RJS
   * solutions:
     * Use simple page reload pattern and CRUD routes.
     * Create a react component.
 * app/views/materials_collections/_materials_in_collection.html.haml
-* app/views/materials_collections/_remote_form.html.haml
+* app/views/materials_collections/_remote_form.html.haml ✅
-  * usage: I believe these are handled by react components now.
+  * ~usage: I believe these are handled by react components now.~
+  * usage: this is used by admins to manage collections
+  * ~solution: remove~
-  * solution: remove
+  * solution: simplify or reactify
-* app/views/images/destroy.rjs
+* app/views/images/destroy.rjs ✅
-* app/views/images/index.html.haml
+* app/views/images/index.html.haml ✅
   * usage: It doesn't look like this page is used anymore: https://learn.staging.concord.org/images
   * solution: delete these, possibly replace with simple CRUD routes
-* app/views/home/_notice.html.haml
+* app/views/home/_notice.html.haml ❌
   * usage: notices use react-components
-  * solution: remove this
+  * ~solution: remove this~
+  * solution: this partial doesn't seem to use any prototype-rails and it is what is rendering the react-components component for the notices so it should stay
-* app/views/external_activities/_basic_form.html.haml
+* app/views/external_activities/_basic_form.html.haml ✅
   * type: remote_form_for
   * usage:
     * edit it portal-setting (https://learn.staging.concord.org/eresources/1215/edit)
     * edit in material-edit ( https://learn.staging.concord.org/eresources/1215/matedit?iFrame=true )
   * solution: Simplify the forms (most likely in the material-edit lightbox editing view)
-* app/views/external_activities/_runnable_list.html.haml
+* app/views/external_activities/_runnable_list.html.haml ✅
   * type:  draggable_element
   * usage:
     * images_controller.rb